stefearares/resourceful/README.md

 ## The information provided by the script

 * The name of the user who ran the script.
-* CPU usage (colored depending on how much is used).
+* CPU usage (colored depending on how much is used: green for low, yellow for medium and red for high).
 * Memory usage (colored the same way CPU usage is colored) and how much available memory is left.
 * Network information (ping, upload and download speed, if available).
 * Number of manually installed packages.